iyobo/amala/README.md

 # Upcoming Features

 - Support for Open API 3
-  - Amala will soon be able to generate Open API 3 spec files (JSON) based on your controller definitions.
+  - Amala will soon be able to generate Open API 3 specs (JSON) based on your controller definitions.

 # Troubleshooting

-- If you get errors like
+- If you get TS errors like

 ```
 node_modules/class-validator/decorator/decorators.d.ts:161:45 - error TS2503: Cannot find namespace 'ValidatorJS'.